browserify-rails/browserify-rails/README.md

 ### Inside Isolated Engines

+Note first that the gem should be included in the gemspec instead of the Gemset file.
 To make browserify-rails work inside an isolated engine, add the engine app directory to the browserify-rails paths (inside engine.rb):

 ```ruby